 Many of us don’t have the luxury of a spare bedroom or dedicated home office within our homes and spent hours working from our dining tables during lockdown.
 If you’ve realised that working from home is going to be a more permanent part of your life, you might want to think about making your dining room a multifunctional space that can adapt to your needs as and when desired.

-For those of us tight on space, there’s nothing wrong with working on your dining table, but you might want to consider zoning the space to create a more motivational and office-like environment.
-Pop a cosy table lamp on your desk, ideal for darker afternoons and perfect for helping to focus the mind on tasks, and opt for a bookshelf behind your dining chair to store your papers and folders away at the end of the day.
+For those of us tight on space, there’s nothing wrong with working on your dining table, but consider zoning the space to create a more motivational and office-like environment.
+Cosy table lamps are ideal for darker afternoons and perfect for helping to focus the mind on tasks, while bookshelves behind your dining chair mean you can store your papers and folders away at the end of the day.